 Wet food is typically easier to digest than kibbles.
 They usually have a lower carbohydrate content, they are ground or shredded to reduce the effort needed to break them down, and the high moisture content helps improve digestibility.

 Another factor is dental health.
-Canned food fed pets tend to have a great population of bacteria circulating their mouths, and that bacteria follow the same track that any food does.
+Dog's primarily eating canned foods tend to have a great population of bacteria circulating their mouths, and that bacteria follow the same track that any food does.
 Healthy bacteria in the esophagus can be affected by harmful bacteria sneaking down from the mouth.

 A regular dental routine is recommended to all pets, but especially canned food fed dogs and cats.
 To learn more check out A Complete Pet Dental Care Guide.